Here's my recommendations!

 * The deers in the big park just outside Dublin - can't recall name and never went but have been told it is wonderful

-* Barnacles youth hostel in temple bar highly recommended for good value accom/hostel over 10 years ago
+* Barnacles youth hostel in temple bar highly recommended for good value accom/hostel almost 11 years ago

 In addition to what Niko has written, I would also go to a guided tour in Dublin Castle, which is really beautiful and has a nice story behind it.